Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWe're here today raising money for the Teenage Cancer Trust.

-Speaker ACharities that perhaps don't get a lot that we.
+Speaker ACharities that perhaps don't get a lot that we've got to.

 Speaker AYeah.